nitroshare/nitroshare-desktop/README.md

         src\nitroshare.exe

+8. If NSIS is installed, you can build a standalone installer with the following command:

+        nmake package

 > **Important:** By default, Visual C++ 2013 will build a binary that will not run on Windows XP.
 To avoid this behavior, ensure that the following environment variables are set before running `nmake`:
 >
 >     set CL=/D_USING_V110_SDK71_
 >     set LINK=/SUBSYSTEM:WINDOWS,5.01

+#### OS X 10.6, 10.7, & 10.8

+TODO